Shear viscosity and Stokes-Einstein violation in supercooled light and heavy water: Introduction

 Another puzzle with water as a glassformer is the early decoupling of its dynamic properties.
-Viscosity $\eta$, self-diffusion coefficient $D_\mathrm{s}$, and rotational correlation time $\tau_{\theta}$ are usually tightly linked in liquids at high temperature, through the Stokes-Einstein (SE) and Stokes-Einstein-Debye (SED) relations, which respectively imply that $D_\mathrm{s}\eta/T$ and $\eta/(T\tau_{\theta})$ do not depend on temperature $T$.
-For usual fragile glassformers, $D_\mathrm{s}\eta/T$ starts increasing when $T$ decreases below around $1.3\,T_\mathrm{g}$~\cite{Chang1997}.
-In contrast, measurements on ortho-terphenyl have shown that $\eta/(T\tau_{\theta})$ remains fairly constant over 14 decades of viscosity~\cite{Cicerone1993}.
-Water exhibits a qualitatively similar behavior, with a violation of the SE relation stronger than that of the SED relation~\cite{Dehaoui2015}.
-However, the SE violation already starts at room temperature, more than $2\,T_\mathrm{g}$.
+Viscosity $\eta$, self-diffusion coefficient $D_{s}$, and rotational correlation time $\tau_{\theta}$ (see Supplemental Material~\cite{SM} for a definition of $\tau_{\theta}$ and its discussion in the case of water) are usually tightly linked in liquids at high temperature, through the Stokes-Einstein (SE) and Stokes-Einstein-Debye (SED) relations, which respectively imply that $D_{s}\eta/T$ and $\eta/(T\tau_{\theta})$ do not depend on temperature $T$.
+For usual fragile glassformers, $D_{s}\eta/T$ starts increasing when $T$ decreases below around $1.3\,T_{g}$~\cite{chang_heterogeneity_1997}.
+In contrast, measurements on ortho-terphenyl have shown that $\eta/(T\tau_{\theta})$ remains fairly constant over 14 decades of viscosity~\cite{cicerone_photobleaching_1993}.
+Water exhibits a qualitatively similar behavior, with a violation of the SE relation stronger than that of the SED relation~\cite{dehaoui_viscosity_2015}.
+However, the SE violation already starts at room temperature, more than $2\,T_{g}$.

 To investigate further the SE and SED violations in water, accurate dynamic data in the supercooled region is needed.
-While available for $D_\mathrm{s}$~\cite{Price1999} and $\tau_{\theta}$~\cite{Qvist2012}, data for $\eta$ is scarce.
-Two studies reported viscosity of deeply supercooled water~\cite{Hallet1963,Osipov1977}, but they disagree at the lowest temperatures.
+While available for $D_{s}$~\cite{price_self-diffusion_1999} and $\tau_{\theta}$~\cite{qvist_rotational_2012}, data for $\eta$ is scarce.
+Two studies reported viscosity of deeply supercooled water~\cite{hallett_temperature_1963,osipov_shear_1977}, but they disagree at the lowest temperatures.
 They were both based on Poiseuille flow, but used capillaries with very different diameters.
-This led us to perform measurements with an independent technique, using Brownian motion of spherical probes to obtain $\eta$ without steady flow~\cite{Dehaoui2015}.
-We could thus measure a 14-fold increase of viscosity from $293.15$ to $239.15\,\mathrm{K}$, and revealed a bias in the previous Poiseuille-flow study with the smallest capillary~\cite{Osipov1977}, which we attributed to electro-osmotic effects.
-Our data thus confirmed the fragile behaviour of water's viscosity, the early violation of the SE relation, and a milder violation of the SED relation~\cite{Dehaoui2015}.
+This led us to perform measurements with an independent technique, using Brownian motion of spherical probes to obtain $\eta$ without steady flow~\cite{dehaoui_viscosity_2015}.
+We could thus measure a 14-fold increase of viscosity from $293.15$ to $239.15\,\mathrm{K}$, and revealed a bias in the previous Poiseuille-flow study with the smallest capillary~\cite{osipov_shear_1977}, which we attributed to electro-osmotic effects.
+Our data thus confirmed the fragile behaviour of water's viscosity, the early violation of the SE relation, and a milder violation of the SED relation~\cite{dehaoui_viscosity_2015}.